getkeops/keops/doc/python/installation.rst

   # to add our new environment to the cluster's container registry as explained here:
   # http://www.idris.fr/jean-zay/cpu/jean-zay-utilisation-singularity.html

   # Then, create a separate home folder for this image.
-This is to ensure
+This helps ensure
-  # that we won't see any conflict between different versions of the KeOps binaries,
+  # that we do not encounter conflicts between different versions of the KeOps binaries,
   # stored in the ~/.cache folder of the virtual machine:
   mkdir -p ~/containers/singularity_homes/keops-full

-  # Ask the slurm scheduler to render our documentation.
+  # Ask the Slurm scheduler to render our documentation.
   sbatch keops-doc.batch